 Your local guide:

-Craig Roberston is a Stirling resident and author of Random, Snapshot, Cold Grave and Witness the Dead (July 2013).
+Craig Roberston is a Stirling resident and author of Random, Snapshot, Cold Grave, Witness the Dead and The Last Refuge.

 I’ve lived in Stirling all my life, long enough to see it change from a town to a city even if no one locally noticed any difference.
 It’s a great place if, in some ways, a strange place; town meets country, north meets south, history meets the 21st century.

 Today, Stirling is a buzzing university town – sorry, city – that merges its past with its present.
 The following is a personal guide to some places to visit, eat in and drink in.
 Don’t blame me if you don’t like them.

 There are a number of restaurants within a short distance of the festival hub at the Highland Hotel.
 Closest is fining dining at Scholars, within the hotel itself.
 Nearby, Hermann’s, just up the hill towards the castle, offers Austrian-Scottish cuisine.